jenniferslagt/web-app-from-scratch-1920/README.md

 ## Used data
-I'll request the next data (from the Dark Sky API) to make this possible:
+I request the next data (from the Dark Sky API) to make this possible:

 * Windspeed: The wind speed in miles per hour.
 * Wind bearing: The direction that the wind is coming from in degrees, with true north at 0° and progressing clockwise.
 (If windSpeed is zero, then this value will not be defined.)